Until Apple begins showing their hand, there’s no way to know how far along they are into the development of consumer facing mixed reality devices.

 For example, the HoloLens 2 was the first headset with the capability to operate without being tethered to a computer–a giant leap towards being able to wear this technology wherever we go.
 Of course the bulky feel of current headsets must be reduced in order for these to target consumer audiences, but the momentum towards this outcome continues to grow.

 It makes sense for Apple to begin with an enterprise-facing headset with which they can continue to develop breakthroughs that bring us closer to consumer mixed reality hardware.
 Until they reveal what they have been working on, we won’t know how far into this race they have made it.

 It is hard to say exactly.
 Every prediction so far has been incorrect.
-The latest rumor is an announcement at an event in January of 2023.
-This lines up with the long-time predicted release date for their first headset sometime in 2023.
-Apple's mixed reality headset is estimated to reach production figures of 750,000 units and will be exclusively manufactured by Pegatron, a Taiwanese electronics manufacturing company.
+The latest rumor is an announcement at WWDC in June.
+This lines up with the long-time predicted release date for their first headset sometime in 2023/24.
+Apple's mixed reality will be exclusively manufactured by Pegatron, a Taiwanese electronics manufacturing company.
 Time will tell.
 But, with the release of Meta Quest Pro, It’s doubtful Apple will want to continue to drag their feet.

 A legal firm that has represented Apple in many other trademark filings across the globe has recently filed trademark applications for “Reality Pro”, “Reality Processor”, and “Reality One”.

 Most likely to be released first is the Apple Reality Pro mixed reality headset that will rival the Microsoft HoloLens 2, Magic Leap 2 and the Meta Quest Pro in the high end mixed reality device market.

 The name most likely according to trademark filings and leaked code is RealityOS.
 However, more recent developments propose Apple has pivoted to the name xrOS for their new extended reality operating system.